 When you apply for OPT, you will need:

-- a copy of the form-I20 endorsed by your DSO.
+- a copy of your Form I-20 endorsed by your DSO and signed by you.

-If you are applying for a STEM OPT extension, you will also need to provide evidence that you completed a degree listed on the STEM Designated Degree Programme List.
+If you are applying for a STEM OPT extension, you will also need to provide evidence that you have completed a degree found on the STEM Designated Degree Program List.

 Completing your application

-Your first step in applying for OPT is to make sure your DSO has recommended you on SEVIS.
-This process varies between academic institutions.
-You will usually need to submit an OPT I-20 request form to your college or university.
-Most institutions have a copy of this form available to download on their website.
+Your first step in applying for OPT is to make sure that your DSO has recommended you on SEVIS.
+The specifics of this process vary depending on where you study, but it usually involves submitting an OPT I-20 request form to a designated place at your education provider.
+They will give instructions for this online.

-When you have submitted your request to your education provider, your DSO will input this onto SEVIS.
-If you are successful, a new form I-20 will be generated for you.
-When you have received your new I-20, you will need to apply for Employment Authorisation Form (form I-765), along with your supporting documents.
-This may be done online or on paper.
+When you have submitted your request to your provider, your DSO will register it on SEVIS.
+If it is approved, a new Form I-20 will be generated for you.
+When you have received this, you will need to apply for a Form I-765.
+This may be done online or on paper, and is the point at which you will need to supply your documentation.

 What happens after you apply?

-We know that for some people, a training programme is not a good route.
-If your occupation is considered highly specialised, the Specialty Occupations (or H1-B) visa may provide a better option to securing temporary worker status in the USA.
-Generally, an H1-B visa allows you to stay in the USA for three years and can be extended up to six years in total.
+If your occupation is considered highly specialised, the H-1B Specialty Occupations visa may provide a great way of securing temporary worker status in the USA.
+Generally, an H-1B visa allows you to stay in the USA for three years, and can be extended up to a length of six years in total.

-The H1-B visa is not something you can apply for yourself.
-As such, you will need a job offer from an employer who is willing to sponsor you and complete the application on your behalf.
-Find out more about the H1-B visa and whether it is right for you.
+The H-1B visa is not something you can apply for yourself.
+You will need a job offer from an employer who is willing to sponsor you and complete the application on your behalf.
+Find out more about the H-1B visa and whether it is right for you.